safeblock-dev/exchange-sdk/README.md

 npm[yarn] add @safeblock/exchange-sdk@preview
 ```

-_**Note**: Pre-release builds may be unstable or contain features that may be completely changed or removed after release or in future preview updates of the same version._
+_**Note**: Pre-release builds may be unstable or contain features that may be completely changed or removed after
+release or in future preview updates of the same version._

 ## Usage

+_This section touches on basic SDK concepts and provides enough knowledge to get you started with confidence_

 ### Importing the SDK